comphy-lab/pyRheo/docs/README.md

 where $z$ is the result of the log-transformation, and $\hat{z}$ is the standardized log-transformed data ($\mu$ is the mean and $s$ the standard deviation).

 To deal with different dataset sizes, we use principal component analysis (PCA) for dimensionality reduction, which finds that the minimum requiried to describe a dataset is 10 components.
 Accordingly, the minimum size of a dataset that the user can input to the MLP is a material function with 10 records.

-## MLP
-The user can employ the MLP model when using the `auto` argument

 # API